 From the Free Software Foundation website:

 This is a free software license, compatible with version 3 of the GPL.
 Please note that this license is not compatible with GPL version 2, because it has some requirements that are not in that older version.
 These include certain patent termination and indemnification provisions.

 Apache projects - that is, projects formally hosted at the ASF - always use the Apache license for the aggregate work that they distribute.
 We have listed a number of previously answered questions about how Apache projects license their code.

 If you have questions about The Apache Software Foundation, its projects, or its software, we recommend the following link for more information or assistance:

-If you have a question specifically about the Apache license or distribution of Apache software, and it has not been answered by this page, you may send a message to <human-response@Apache.Org> requesting clarification.
-Note: If you send a question that is answered by the information on this page your message may be IGNORED.
+If you have a question specifically about the Apache license or distribution of Apache software, and it has not been answered by this page, please contact the Legal Affairs Committee.